search ]

 There is no requirement for the browser to treat what we see on the screen as a single image in memory.

-In fact, you can cause the browser to treat different elements as a separate layer, or in other words, as a number of separate images.
-You can create a separate layer for certain elements, thus causing them to be independent and not dependent on other elements on the page.
+In fact, you can cause the browser to treat different elements as a separate layer – in other words, as a number of separate images.
+You can create a separate layer for certain elements, making them independent and not dependent on other elements on the page.

-Think about it for a moment, when a certain element is in position:fixed and we are looking at a single layer containing all the elements including that element in fixed, the browser has to (theoretically) repaint the single layer every time because the position of that element is different each time relative to the other elements on the page.
+Think about it: when a certain element is position: fixed and we are looking at a single layer containing all elements including that fixed element, the browser has to repaint the single layer every time because the position of that element is different each time relative to the other elements on the page.

-So, as we noted, you can cause the Repainting action not to take place every time just because the browser treats all elements as a single image but you can determine that certain elements will be in a separate layer.
+So, as we noted, you can prevent the repainting action from taking place every time by having certain elements in a separate layer instead of treating all elements as a single image.
 This action is called layer promotion.

-The advantage of this approach is that elements that are repainted, or those that perform some movement on the screen using CSS transforms, can be managed without affecting other elements on the page.
-The idea is very similar to the way Photoshop works, where individual layers are managed one above the other to create the final image.
+The advantage of this approach is that elements that are repainted, or those that move on the screen using CSS transforms, can be managed without affecting other elements on the page.
+The idea is very similar to how Photoshop works – individual layers are managed one above the other to create the final image.

 The best way to create a new layer for a particular element is to use the will-change property in CSS.
-The will-change property provides an indication to the browser about changes that may occur in a particular element so that the browser can perform a sort of optimization for that element before it actually changes on the screen.
+The will-change property provides a hint to the browser about changes that may occur to a particular element, so the browser can perform optimization for that element before it actually changes on the screen.

-This property will work in all modern browsers (at least in their latest version) and when you give this property the value transform, a new layer or new layer will be created for that element.
+This property is supported in all modern browsers and has been classified as “Baseline Widely Available” since 2022.
+When you give it the value transform, a new layer will be created for that element.

 .moving-element {